leonardaguanta/bbbvideocontest/dev/wp-content/plugins/simple-vote-me/readme.txt

 == Changelog ==
+= 1.3.1 =
+* Minor update.
+Fixed an error on PHP-FPM.
+* Checked on Wordpress 4.6.1.

 = 1.3 =
 * Now you can limit the votes by user!
 * Columns for pages and custom posts added in admin panel